-Proposed 15-Day Changes

-Proposed Amendments to the Low Carbon Fuel
+Proposed Amendments to the Low Carbon Fuel Standard Regulation

-Standard Regulation

-[Note: The proposed modifications (referred to as 15-Day Changes) to the originally proposed regulations are shown below.
-This version (Appendix A-1) complies with Government Code sections 11346.2, subdivision (a)(3), and 11346.8, subdivision (c).
-The originally proposed regulatory text made available December 19, 2023, for public comment for at least 45 days (from January 5, 2024, to February 20, 2024), referred to as the 45-Day Changes, is incorporated into this version as plain, clean text (shown in "normal type") because it is not being made available for public comment by this Notice.
-The deletions and additions to the originally proposed language that comprise the 15-day Changes that are made public with this Notice and available for comment are shown in strikeout to indicate deletions and underline to indication additions.
-Comment bubbles in the right margins are for formatting only and are not part of the proposed amendments.
-[Bracketed text] is placeholder text for these amendments' approval date.
-Subsections for which no changes are proposed in this rulemaking are indicated with " ."
-The 15-Day Changes are being presented in multiple versions.
-For ease of readability, and to review these 15-Day Changes in an Accessible format, please refer to the Word (.docx) version (Appendix A-1.1).]
+[Note: The proposed modifications, referred to as Second 15-Day Changes, to the proposed regulations are shown below.
+The proposed regulatory language release for a period of 15 days on August 12, 2024, is shown in "normal type."
+The deletions and additions to the originally proposed language that comprise the Second 15-Day Changes that are made public with this Notice and available for comment are shown in strikethrough to indicate deletions and underline to indicate additions.
+The Second 15-Day Changes are being presented in two versions.
+This version, Attachment A.1, also complies with Government Code sections 11346.2, subdivision (a)(3), and 11346.8, subdivision (c).
+For ease of readability, and to review the Second 15-Day Changes in an Accessible format, please refer to Attachment A-1.1.]